WELCOME TO THE HILLSIDE HEALTH OFFICESchool Nurse:Karen De Pol RN, CSN

 The administration of medication to a student during school hours will be permitted when failure to take such medication would jeopardize the health of the student or the student would not be able to attend school if the medicine were not administered during school hours.
 Only the school nurse or parent may administer the medication during school hours.
 Necessary forms must be completed by the parent and physician before the medication can be administered in school.
 (See Medication Authorization Form under “FORMS”).
 All medication must be brought to school in the original container and stored in the Health Office.

 Illnesses occurring during the school day will be evaluated, and the student will either be sent home or allowed to rest in the Health Office and then return to class at the discretion of the nurse.
 Students with a suspected communicable disease will be sent home and re-admitted only after evaluation and clearance by their healthcare provider.

-Heights and weights as well as blood pressure screening are done yearly for all students.
+Heights and weights, as well as blood pressure screenings, are done yearly for all students.

-Hearing and vision screening are performed on students as required by the NJ school health guidelines.
+Hearing and vision screenings are performed on students as required by the NJ school health guidelines.

 Scoliosis screenings are done annually on students in grade 5 and grade 7.

 Students may be exempt from this screening if requested in writing by a parent.